-➤ The evening had a fireworks display so massive that it broke the record for the biggest ever in the world!
+➤ The evening had a fireworks display so big that it broke the world record!

-The military flyovers came in low about my building headed east to the Washington Mall.
+Military aircraft flew low over my building, heading east toward the National Mall.
 Above is a squadron of copters over the capital.

 Below is a partial list of the day's aircraft:

-Tri‑bomber flyover — B‑2 Spirit with two B‑1 Lancers — flying over my
+Tri‑bomber flyover — B‑2 Spirit with two B‑1 Lancers — right above my

 neighborhood.
 (Video taken during July 3 rehearsals.)